redstone-finance/redstone-oracles-monorepo/packages/eth-contracts/README.md

 This contract contains the logic of RedStone tokens vesting.

-The main difference between the standard vesting is that during the vesting period all the tokens (even unvested ones) can be locked in the LockingRegistry contract.
+The main difference between the standard vesting is that during the vesting period, all the tokens (even unvested ones) can be locked in the LockingRegistry contract.
 This mechanism will be used by RedStone's first data providers, who will be able to lock their unvested tokens and start providing oracle services without the need to wait for the end of the vesting period.

 #### Vesting initialization